Thank you for reading our post, please rate this article at the end.

 Why It Made The List

 There are plenty of survival kits out there that are loaded with stuff you’ll never use.
-But this very thorough kit only has solid, multi-use survival supplies, and plenty of them.
-It has more hooks, line, and lures than any other kit on the list, so if you need a TEOTWAWKI survival fishing kit, then this is the one for you.
+But this comprehensive kit only has solid, multi-use survival supplies and plenty of them.
+It has more hooks, lines, and lures than any other kit on the list.

 Best Feature

-There’s no one “best feature,” on this kit.
-Its best feature is its ample backup gear and multi-use tools for any scenario.
-And it’s not just a fishing kit; it even has some trapping and hunting gear for some more food-gathering options.
+There’s no one “best feature” on this kit.
+Its best feature is ample backup gear and multi-use tools for any scenario.
+And it’s not just a fishing kit; it also includes some trapping and hunting gear for additional food-gathering options.

 Potential Drawbacks

-Though this kit is comprehensive, it includes stuff that some people might not have the skills to use.
-If you prefer simplicity, then the other kits on this list will save you some weight and space.
+Although this kit is comprehensive, it includes items that some people may not have the necessary skills to use.
+If you prefer simplicity, the other kits on this list will save you some weight and space.

 Best Ultralight: Uncle Flint’s Survival Fishing Kit

 I don’t know who Uncle Flint is, but I do know that he makes a great fishing kit.
-Uncle Flint’s Survival Fishing Kit is the best around when it comes to what you get for space and weight.
-It’s a small kit with big value, and it has everything you need to catch any freshwater fish.
+Uncle Flint’s Survival Fishing Kit is the best regarding what you get for space and weight.
+It’s a small kit with significant value and has everything you need to catch freshwater fish.
 Here are the specs:

 - MSRP: $29.99